-John W. Wood, Jr., age 69, has been chairman of our Board since August 2011 and is currently an independent consultant.
+John W. Wood, Jr., age 71, has been chairman of our Board since August 2011 and is currently an independent consultant.
 He served as chief executive officer of Analogic Corporation, a designer and manufacturer of medical imaging and security systems, from 2003 through 2006.
 Prior to joining Analogic, he held senior executive positions over a 22-year career at Thermo Electron Corporation.
 Most recently, Mr. Wood served as president of Peek Ltd., a division of Thermo Electron Corporation, and as a senior vice president of the parent company.
 He previously served as president and chief executive officer of Thermedics, a subsidiary of Thermo Electron.
-Mr. Wood is a director of FLIR Systems, Inc., which is a publicly traded company that designs, manufactures and markets thermal imaging infrared cameras, and ESCO Corporation, which is a privately held company that manufactures engineered metal wearparts and components for industrial applications, including mining, construction, infrastructure and oil/gas drilling.
-He also holds an Masters Professional Director Certification from the American College of Corporate Directors, a national public company director education organization.
+Mr. Wood is a director of FLIR Systems, Inc., which is a publicly traded company that designs, manufactures and markets thermal imaging infrared cameras, and ESCO Corporation, which is a privately held company that manufactures engineered metal wearparts and components for industrial applications, including mining, construction, power generation and aerospace.
+He also holds an Executive Masters Director Certification from the American College of Corporate Directors, a national public company director education organization.
 We believe Mr. Wood's qualifications to sit on our Board include his extensive executive-level management experience and significant financial experience.
-Mr. Wood has been a director of our company since December 2006.
+Mr. Wood has been a director of our company since December 2006 the principal responsibility of our directors is to oversee the management of our company;